Kubeinit/kubeinit/kubeinit/README.md

 # How to run

+There are two ways of launching Kubeinit, directly using the ansible-playbook command, or by running it inside a container.

+## Directly executing the deployment playbook

 The following example command will deploy a multi-master OKD 4.5 cluster with 1 worker node in a single command and in approximately 30 minutes.